openshift-psap/whisper-poc/README.md

 ## Running this PoC for the first time?

 The following steps will allow you to test this PoC.
+The only external requirement is the OpenShift (oc) command line interface.

 ### 1. Clone the repository